MazArslan/overprovisioning/Overprovisioning.md

 The autoscaler creates a config map called `overprovisioning-autoscaler` with the values set in the `default-params` section.
 There are multiple params that can be set including a minimum and maximum number of replicas.

 `coresPerReplica` is an important value, leaving it as the default 1 would not allow the cluster autoscaler to scale down.
 It's best to increase this value to above 1. `1.2` would be great starting place.
-Combining it with a minimum value allow you to increase this value to have a spare node running if required.
+Combining it with a minimum value allows a spare node to be running at all times, if required.

 More information and configuration can be found here : https://github.com/kubernetes-sigs/cluster-proportional-autoscaler#control-patterns-and-configmap-formats